Grupo Aeroportuario del Pacifico Announces Issuance of Bond Certificates in Mexico for Ps. 5.4 Billion

-/EIN News/ -- GUADALAJARA, Mexico, March 27, 2023 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V., (NYSE: PAC; BMV: GAP) (the “Company” or “GAP”) announced today that it successfully completed the issuance of 54 million long-term bond certificates in Mexico (Certificados Bursátiles) at a nominal value of Ps.
+GUADALAJARA, Mexico, March 27, 2023 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V., PACGAP (the "Company" or "GAP") announced today that it successfully completed the issuance of 54 million long-term bond certificates in Mexico (Certificados Bursátiles) at a nominal value of Ps.
 100 each (One hundred pesos 00/100), for a total value of Ps.
 5.4 billion, issued jointly.
 The amount of the issuance was up to Ps.
 4.5 billion with a greenshoe option of up to 20%, which was reached at the closing of the issuance.
 The order book reached an over-subscription of 3.2x over the original issuance amount.

 The bond certificates were issued in accordance with the following terms: